-After you add an Azure tier is to a scale-out file system, you cannot move files to the Azure tier and the Storage> tier stats command may fail with the following error:
+After you add an Azure tier to a scale-out file system, you cannot move files to the Azure tier.
+The storage> tier stats command may fail with the following error:

 ACCESS tier ERROR V-493-10-2059 Failed to display access statistics of cloud tier aztierx2 (errnum=22).